World Cup skiing in Garmisch-Partenkirchen with Electro-Voice

 Whilst the EV logo may not have changed, the specialists did come up with a slightly different sound reinforcement concept this year, based on multiple line arrays of different sizes all united by a powerful Electro-Voice N8000-1500 controller matrix.
 "The aim was to provide separate coverage for multiple zones, each of which could be controlled independently," says Schulze.
 "The various zones were designed to complement, yet never interfere with, one another.
 And the plan worked!"
 To provide homogeneous coverage for all the spectators following the competition live, the team from TC Showtechnik assigned two line arrays to the grandstands, with further enclosures hanging from six strategically positioned towers.

 For the closing straight alone, 28 XLE181 two-way loudspeaker elements and 8 XCS312 cardioid subs from Electro-Voice were used, as well as 12 D8 loudspeakers from DYNACORD.
-To provide powerful coverage of the entertainment programme on the show stage in Garmisch's Kurpark, the TC Showtechnik team deployed an Electro-Voice XLC line array with 12 XLC127DVX forming the centrepiece and 6 Electro-Voice XLE181 and 10 Electro-Voice Xsubs the ancillary elements of the set-up.
+To provide powerful coverage of the entertainment programme on the show stage in Garmisch's Kurpark, the TC Showtechnik team deployed an Electro-Voice XLC line array with 12 XLC127DVX forming the centerpiece and 6 Electro-Voice XLE181 and 10 Electro-Voice Xsubs the ancillary elements of the set-up.

-The nerve centre of the production was the N8000-1500 matrix controller from Electro-Voice – a tool with which Martin Schulze is particularly taken.
+The nerve center of the production was the N8000-1500 matrix controller from Electro-Voice – a tool with which Martin Schulze is particularly taken.
 "It's my pet device," he confessed.
 "Its capabilities are astounding.
 The main L/F mix was routed initially from the front-of-house position to an N8000-1500 and from there, via Dante network, to a second, with sixteen analogue and eight digital audio signals eventually finding their way to the amp racks.
 Via IRIS-Net, we were in a position then to control at will the levels, delays and filtering of all the zones from a single screen.
 Perfect!"

 Another innovation for the 2012 World Cup production was the use of XCS312 cardioid subs from Electro-Voice.
 The baptism of fire – or in this case, ice – for the 3 x 12" cabinets turned out to be a triumph.
 "With the XCS312, we were able to ply spectators in the grandstand with full sub-bass," reports Schulze.
 "In the sensitive TV area, however, nothing of that was audible.
 Our clients were aware of what had been achieved and were highly appreciative."

 So, too, were the various performers gracing the show stage in the Kurpark in the course of the two weekends, who showered the TC Showtechnik team with thanks and praise for their efforts.
-"Naturally, we were delighted by the favourable comments and the e-mails we received afterwards," reports Schulze.
+"Naturally, we were delighted by the favorable comments and the e-mails we received afterwards," reports Schulze.
 "Our new sound reinforcement concept and the new systems integrated this year were totally validated.
 And we experienced absolutely no equipment failures or problems whatsoever, which, in view of the atrocious weather, was pretty remarkable!"

 snapshot, gm, February 2012